ActivitySim/activitysim/docs/core.rst

-ActivitySim's core components include the model specification reader, the expression evaluator, the skim matrix manager, the simulate methods for solving models (i.e. calculating utilities, probabilties, and making choices), and the choice models such as :ref:`mnl_in_detail`.
+ActivitySim's core components include the model specification reader, the expression evaluator, the skim matrix manager, the simulate methods for solving models (i.e. calculating utilities, probabilties, and making choices),  the choice models such as :ref:`mnl_in_detail`, and the tracer.

 Activitysim
 ------------